yuvrajvirdi/ai-youtube-comment-analyzer/README.md

 Each comment is analyzed in the following format:

 `comment`: the comment text  <br />
-`isSpam`: boolean value on if the comment is spam using a Multinomial Naive Bayes model `author`: name of the comment author
+`isSpam`: boolean value on if the comment is spam using a Multinomial Naive Bayes model  <br />
+`author`: name of the comment author  <br />
-`likeCount`: numerical like count
+`likeCount`: numerical like count  <br />
-`publishedDate`: published date
+`publishedDate`: published date  <br />
 `sentiment`: the sentiment of a comment, which is positive if the sentimental polarity is above 0, negative if below 0, and neutral if it is 0.
-This is done using NLTK
+This is done using NLTK  <br />
-`topic`: a list of topics from the comment made using NLTK methods such as tokenization and LDA modelling `type`: the classification of the comment, which can either be a question, statement, feedback, or remark.
+`topic`: a list of topics from the comment made using NLTK methods such as tokenization and LDA modelling  <br />
+`type`: the classification of the comment, which can either be a question, statement, feedback, or remark.
 Used hard-coded synthetic training data and once again used tokenization along with a Word Net Lemmatizer

 # Setup